touchifyapp/spec2ts/CONTRIBUTING.md

 - valid tests covering the feature

 ## License
-By contributing to Jest, you agree that your contributions will be licensed under its MIT license.
+By contributing to spec2ts, you agree that your contributions will be licensed under its MIT license.